-- Online: If you wish to have your gift automatically withdrawn from your checking or savings account or charged to your credit/debit card, you may click on the Online Giving link to access our online giving set up and management page or a one time donation page.
+- Online: If you wish to have your gift automatically withdrawn from your checking or savings account or charged to your credit/debit card, you may click on one of the buttons above to access our online giving set up and management page or a one time donation page.
 Regular online giving allows you to ensure that your gifts are received by the church on a regular basis, even if you are out of town or teaching Sunday school one week.
 Have questions about the process?
 Download the instructions!

 - Cash: You may place a cash gift into the offering plate during the worship service.
 If your gift is for an occasional special collection or for our church apportionments, please put it in an envelope labeled with your name and the collection you are giving towards so that we can keep accurate records of your donation.

 - Check: Make your check payable to “Silver Spring United Methodist Church” and write the purpose of the gift (i.e.; Weekly Offering, Apportionments, etc.) in the note field.
 Drop it in the plate on Sunday or mail it to:

 Please contact the church office if you are interested in receiving weekly offering envelopes.
 For more on Giving in the United Methodist Church, see umcgiving.org.

 1. If I make a contribution in early January, can I claim it on my taxes for the previous year?

 No. Contributions must be claimed in the year in which they are delivered.